 The concept of impact provides a basis for potentially very rich descriptions of an impact.
 In this core ontology however, we provide only a minimal set of descriptive properties.

-An impact may be related to one or more documents that describe the impact by an isDescribedBy property. isDescribedBy provides a reference to a whole document.
-The analogous property isDefinedByRef provides a structured reference to a specific part of a document.
+An impact may have a wdrs:describedby property that relates it to a description of the impact.

 Impacts may fall into categories of impact.
 In principle, there may be many different categorization schemes for impacts.
 This model will provide one categorization scheme which is described below.